winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 That great assembly was likewise\\
 As they returned as instructed.

 179\.
 “That Tathāgata then rose into the air above the great assembly in a cross-legged sitting posture and taught them the Precepts Sūtra: ‘Tolerance is best.
-The Buddha teaches that Nirvāṇa is the highest.
+The Buddha teaches that <em>nirvāṇa</em> is the highest.
 One doesn’t become an ascetic by cutting off their hair and beard and then harming others.’
 {:#p179}

 180\.
 “They hadn’t gone far from the Buddha when the Śuddhāvāsa gods spoke these verses: